Cray-HPE/docs-csm/operations/node_management/Rebuild_NCNs/Prepare_Worker_Nodes.md

 ### Step 2 - Confirm what the Configuration Framework Service (CFS) configurationStatus is for the desiredConfig before shutting down the node

-**IMPORTANT:** The following command will indicate if a CFS job is currently in progress for this node.
-This command assumes you have set the variables from [the prerequisites section](../Rebuild_NCNs.md#Prerequisites)
+> **IMPORTANT:** The following command will indicate if a CFS job is currently in progress for this node.
+This command assumes the variables from [the prerequisites section](../Rebuild_NCNs.md#Prerequisites) are set.

 Run the following on any node where the `cray cli` has been initialized: